glouie/jira.nvim/README.md

 total result count, the range currently visible, and let you move between rows with `j`/`k` (or `<S-N>/<S-P>`), page with `<C-f>/<C-b>`, and hit `<CR>` to open the selected issue without dismissing the list.

+The Details sidebar rows follow `popup.details_fields`, which accepts a list to set both the fields and their order (defaults keep labels at the bottom).
+Use it to hide entries you do not care about or to elevate the ones you check often.

 Hovering over an issue key triggers a lightweight summary fetch and surfaces `<KEY>: <summary>` in the command area by default (under your statusline).